 THE HOTTEST TRUCK IN THE WORLD

-June 1, 1992, Car Craft Magazine - Marlboro Promotion Foldout
+Marlboro Syclone Foldout BrochureJune 1, 1992, Car Craft Magazine - Marlboro Promotion Foldout

 ENTER TO WIN

 The Marlboro Racing ‘92 Contest held was held mid 1992 and was a sweepstakes entry in which ten lucky people would be chosen to win the grand prize - one of ten 1991 GMC Syclone Marlboro Edition trucks.
-Entry to to the sweepstakes was simple: fill out a form with your contact information, answer four questions, and write a brief essay in 20 words or less on why you would be fast enough for the Marlboro Championship Team.
+Entry to the sweepstakes was simple: fill out a form with your contact information, answer four questions, and write a brief essay in 20 words or less on why you would be fast enough for the Marlboro Championship Team.
 You then would send it back to Phillip Morris in hopes your entry would be chosen.
-The entry form could be found in many of the popular magazines such as Car & Driver, Hot Rod, Outdoor Life, Playboy, Rolling Stone, and many more.
+The entry form was found in many popular magazines such as Car & Driver, Hot Rod, Outdoor Life, Playboy, Rolling Stone, and many more.

 Winners of the contest were notified in September of that year.
-A letter that was sent to the winners claimed more than 85,000 entries were received which was much lower than a previous giveaway contests (Camaro and Corvette).
+A letter that was sent to the winners claimed more than 85,000 entries were received, which was much lower than previous giveaway contests (Camaro and Corvette).
 Due to a drop in entries, the promotion was never repeated.
 All ten of the Marlboro Syclones were claimed by the winners.
-Interestingly, out of the ten original winners chosen, one person was chosen as an alternate winner.
+Interestingly, out of the ten original winners chosen, there was one person who was chosen as an alternate winner.
 This was due to the original winning person not being able to attend the VIP ceremony due to a schedule conflict with his wedding.
 This ultimately forced him to forfeit his winning spot.
-Because of this, Phillip Morris was forced to choose an alternate winner for the grand prize so that all 10 would be in attendance for the giveaway event planned.
+Because of this, Phillip Morris was forced to choose an alternate winner for the grand prize so that all ten would be in attendance for the giveaway event planned.

 VIP ACCESS

-The ten grand prize winners of the Marlboro Giveaway Sweepstakes not only won a brand new 1991 GMC Syclone Marlboro Edition, but were also treated to an all expenses paid 4 day, 3 night trip to enjoy a weekend of racing alongside the Indy racing team and pit crew.
+The ten grand prize winners of the Marlboro Giveaway Sweepstakes not only won a brand new 1991 GMC Syclone Marlboro Edition but were also treated to an all-expenses paid 4-day, 3-night trip to enjoy a weekend of racing alongside the Indy racing team and pit crew.
 Winners were treated with VIP access and tours, pit passes, a photo session with the Marlboro Indy team, and a prize pack full of various Marlboro apparel.
 Unfortunately, during the VIP event with the sweepstake winners, there was a camera malfunction and no official photos were released by Phillip Morris.
 Only a handful of photos currently are known to exist taken by either the winners themselves or attendees.

-Marlboro Syclone #1 (#2992 VIN) on display at Pennsylvania International Raceway, October 3, 1992.
+Marlboro Syclone 2992Marlboro Syclone #1 (#2992 VIN) on display at Pennsylvania International Raceway, October 3, 1992.

 THE BUILD DATA